jomoflash/jomoflash/README.md

 # Hi there!
 I'm [James Emmanuel <img width="27px" src="./butterfly.png" />][website] <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 #### __Integration & DevOps Engineer__ 👨‍💻
-cooking magic | staying Curious 🦋
+cooking magic | staying positive 🦋

 A highly proficient DevOps engineer with expertise in leading-edge technologies like Kubernetes, Docker, Ansible, Jenkins, Openshift, and IBM API Connect.
 Highly competent in developing and automating diverse services using various programming languages and cloud-native tools.
 With extensive experience as a software and system engineer, seamlessly integrating software development and infrastructure management.
 I am dedicated to assisting traditional IT companies in their cloud transition and establishing resilient, scalable infrastructures with a special focus on containerization technologies.